MINDY PAPER

 Miranda (Mindy)

 My love of art manifested itself in many ways throughout my life; graphic design, fabric arts, paper craft, and now cookies.
-Mindy is my childhood nickname and using it as part of my brand reminds me to never lose that curiosity and keep experimenting!
+Mindy is my childhood nickname and I use it as part of my brand to remind myself, never to lose that curiosity and keep experimenting.
+Feed your imagination!

 Mindy Paper Art Studio Logo